 - Consider your work schedule and course load

 Cross registration (registering for St. Paul campus courses)

-Students may take courses on the St. Paul campus during summer session, and with exception, during the regular academic year.
+Students may take courses on the St. Paul campus during summer session.
 If you wish to take a course on the St. Paul campus, you must:

 - consult with your advisor

 - if you have additional questions, connect with Paul Haugen

 Students are allowed to take a leave of absence from the University.
 Generally, a leave of absence is allowed for one term.
 If you don't return within a term, you would need to resubmit an application to the Office of Admissions.